AidanBugs/Obsidian/1) CWRU/In Progress/PHIL305 - Ethics in Theory and Practice/Notes/Yu Virtue Confucius and Aristotle Summary.md

 Should one draw a distinction between good man and citizen?
 Do you believe in the existence of a universally ideal society?

 Do you believe that your relationships with your family or that your relationship to yourself most strongly shapes your relations with other? (or secret third option)

+Can virtue be taught and/or learned?
+Is virtue something one has or something one is?